 #10 Clear Up Acne

-Simply mix coffee grounds with a little bit of water or coconut oil and scrub them with your hands directly onto your face and body.
+Simply mix the coffee grounds with a bit of water or coconut oil and then scrub away!
+Make sure to rinse it off when done for lovely, glowing skin.

 Coffee hair treatments have grown in popularity in recent years.
 And with coffee grounds, you can exfoliate your scalp to remove build-up and dead skin cells.
 Before you shampoo, simply grab a handful of coffee grounds and massage them into your scalp and hair for a few minutes, then wash and rinse as you normally would.
 This can also help promote softer and shinier hair.

 Plenty of beauty stores endorse the use of coffee grounds to completely eliminate cellulite, though sadly this is not quite true.
 What is true is that you can use a coffee grounds scrub to help plump up skin and reduce the appearance of cellulite, albeit temporarily (roughly a few days to a week).
 That’s still pretty handy to know, especially if you’re self-conscious about cellulite and have a beach trip planned.

 Coffee grounds can also be used in homemade soaps to add a great aroma and a gentle exfoliant for your skin.
 Not convinced?
 Try a creamy coffee soap bar like this one to see how delectable this idea could be, before you have a go at making your own.

 If you enjoy arts and crafts, then you can always use your leftover coffee grounds to make scented candles.

 Here are some basic instructions on how to do this:

 - Select a glass or mug for the candle.